Lindisfritjof/Lindisfritjof/README.md

 Hi, I’m @Lindisfritjof
+I’m learning to program, mainly HTML/CSS and Pyhton.
+And to use Git.
-I’m interested in Writing, audio and Free/Libre/Open Source software.
+My other interests are creative writing, -audio and Free/Libre/Open Source software.
 If you want to get in touch, throw me an email at fritjof@riversouldiers.dk

 <!---